Alyxia stellata

-Alyxia stellata, known as maile in Hawaiian, is a species of flowering plant in the dogbane family, Apocynaceae, that is native to Hawaii.
+Alyxia stellata, known as maile in Hawaiian, is a species of flowering plant in the dogbane family, Apocynaceae, that is native to the tropical Pacific from Queensland to Hawaii.
 It grows as either a twining liana, scandent shrub, or small erect shrub, and is one of the few vines that are endemic to the islands.
-The binomial nomenclature means "chain resembling olive" in Latin.
 The leaves are usually ternate, sometimes opposite, and can show both types on the same stem.
 Flowers are quite inconspicuous and have a sweet and light fragrance of honey.
 The bark is most fragrant and exudes a slightly sticky, milky sap when punctured, characteristic of the family Apocynaceae.
 The entire plant contains coumarin, a sweet-smelling compound that is also present in vanilla grass (Anthoxanthum odoratum), woodruff (Galium odoratum) and mullein (Verbascum spp.).
 Fruit are oval and dark purple when ripe.
 Maile is a morphologically variable plant and the Hawaiian names reflect this (see Ethnobotany section).

 Distribution and habitat

+Alyxia stellata ranges from northeastern Queensland to the tropical Pacific, including the Caroline Islands, Cook Islands, Fiji, Hawaiian Islands, Marianas, Marquesas, New Caledonia, Niue, Pitcairn Islands, Samoan Islands, Society Islands, Solomon Islands, Tonga, Tuamotu, Tubuai Islands, Vanuatu, and Wallis and Futuna.

-Maile can occur in most types of vegetation at elevations from 50 to 2000 m on all of the main Hawaiian Islands, however it is believed that both Kahoolawe and Niihau likely had populations of the species before large-scale disturbances occurred.
+Maile can occur in most types of vegetation at elevations from 50 to 2000 m on all of the main Hawaiian Islands, however it is believed that both Kahoʻolawe and Niʻihau likely had populations of the species before large-scale disturbances occurred.
 Lowland wet forests occur from 100–1200 m elevation in the Hawaiian Islands and are prime habitat for maile, receiving 150–500 cm of rainfall annually.
 Maile is also found in montane mesic and wet communities.